Primarily for beachgoers and surfers

 Primarily for boaters and kayakers

-SURF ALONG SOUTH FACING SHORES WILL BE 2 TO 4 FEET THROUGH TUESDAY
+SURF ALONG EAST FACING SHORES WILL BE 3 TO 5 FEET THROUGH TONIGHT INCREASING TO 5 TO 7 FEET SUNDAY

 AMENITIES & ACTIVITIES